 Walking on pahoehoe

-Hawaiians always prefer to walk on pahoehoe, another typical type of lava flow found on the Hawaiian Islands, that is smooth and relatively safe to walk on.
+Hawaiians prefer to walk on pahoehoe, another typical type of lava flow found on the Hawaiian Islands, that is smooth and relatively safe to walk on.
+It is hotter when it is flowing and forms a rather smooth ropy surface.

 Check out Myrna Martin's award winning textbooks, e-books, videos and rock sets.
 The Kids Fun Science Bookstore covers a wide range of earth science topics.
 Click here to browse.